 When it comes to finances, be sure to keep a copy of all addresses, phone numbers, and account information on mortgages, bank accounts, and credit accounts.
 Have your name removed from any accounts that you no longer want to be responsible for.

 Put a freeze on all joint bank and credit accounts if you can’t get your spouse to agree to have your name removed.
 Until the accounts are frozen, you are still legally responsible if they are in both your name and your spouse’s name.

 Handling Taxes and Benefits

 If you are doing a legal separation instead of divorce so that you can maintain health insurance coverage, check the policy language carefully.
 Some insurance companies include language which will cause coverage to lapse in the event of a legal separation.
-Be sure you are still covered; don’t take it for granted.
+Be sure you are still covered.

 Consult with an accountant concerning pension plans and retirement benefits.
 You need to make sure that you meet all of the necessary legal requirements to maintain your interest in any pension accounts or retirement benefits.

 It is not unusual for a divorce judgment to award separated spouses the personal property that is in their own possession.
 If there are important belongings that you leave with your spouse upon separation, you should specify in your separation agreement that those things come to you if you should divorce.